dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

     best_players[j].append(marg)
 ```

-(If you're curious the full code for DAsHA's UI can be found on Github [here](https://github.com/dmarticus/dasha/blob/master/DAsHA_user_interface.ipynb)).
+(If you're curious, the full code for DAsHA's UI can be found on Github [here](https://github.com/dmarticus/dasha/blob/master/DAsHA_user_interface.ipynb)).

 ## Visualizing the results

-Now that I had my player comparison results, it was time to build the scaffolding to visualize these results in a user interface!
+Now that I had my player comparison information, it was time to build the scaffolding to visualize these results in a user interface!
 Since I wanted the most important information to help me draft first (I only have 90 seconds per round), I started off just showing a table of the top players:

 ```python
 # print recommendations menu